yun-vis/fhstp-bcc-csharp/pages/setup.md

 $ dotnet new console
 // Skip top-level statements and include Main()
 $ dotnet new console --use-program-main
+// Create a new console project with a specific project name
+$ dotnet new console --name MyProject
 ```
 or call .NET New Project in the [VSCode Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#:~:text=The%20most%20important%20key%20combination,for%20the%20most%20common%20operations.)